kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 #### InferenceModel as a backend ref

 We toyed with the idea of allowing an InferenceModel be the target of an HTTPRouteRules backend ref.
 However, doing so would require the Kubernetes Gateway to be able to interpret body level parameters (assuming OpenAI protocol continues to require the model param in the body), and require that the HTTPRoute also specify the backend the InferenceModel is intended to run on.
-Since we our primary proposal already specifies the backend, packing this functionality would require substantial work on the Kubernetes Gateway, while not providing much flexibility.
+Since our primary proposal already specifies the backend, packing this functionality would require substantial work on the Kubernetes Gateway, while not providing much flexibility.

 #### LLMRoute